-In this tutorial we will show you how to install Opera Web Browser on Debian 9 Stretch server.
+In this tutorial, we will show you how to install Opera Web Browser on Debian 9 Stretch server.
 For those of you who didn’t know, Opera is one of the most popular cross-platform web browsers in the world.
-It is fast, easy to use and secure browser built for the modern web.
+It is a fast, easy-to-use, and secure browser built for the modern web.
 Opera is based on the same engine as Chrome and offers a similar browsing experience and allows you to install Chrome extensions from Google’s official Web Store.
-It comes with built-in features such as free VPN, Ad Blocker, Battery Saver, and many more.
+It comes with built-in features such as a free VPN, AdBlocker, Battery Saver, and many more.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install Opera Web Browser on Debian 9

 Step 1.
-Before we install any software, it’s important to make sure your system is up to date by running these following apt-get commands in the terminal:
+Before we install any software, it’s important to make sure your system is up to date by running the following

-Install opera package using following command:
+Install opera package using the following command:

 The Browser has been installed.
-You can launch the browser by searching for opera from the activities search-bar.
+You can launch the browser by searching for opera from the activities search bar.
 The application’s icon gets displayed on your machine as you type its name.
 Click the icon to open the application.

-Congratulation’s!
+Congratulations!
 You have successfully installed Opera Browser.
 Thanks for using this tutorial for installing Opera Web Browser on Debian 9 Stretch server.
 For additional help or useful information, we recommend you to check the official Opera website.